saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

 *   **Cost Efficiency:** This function no longer makes direct Google Search API calls, relying on the frontend to provide the `externalContext`. **Note:** While the core video analysis is cached, the `fetch-external-context` function is still invoked on each new analysis request from the frontend to ensure the chat AI has the most up-to-date external information.

 ### 5.8.
 Supabase Edge Function (`supabase/functions/library-copilot-analyzer/index.ts`) (Enhanced)
 This Deno-based serverless function handles the AI-powered search within the analysis library **and now acts as an analysis topic recommender.
-AI prompts have been extensively engineered for high-quality, production-grade responses, including precise matching, clear recommendations, and mandatory Markdown hyperlink formatting.**
+AI prompts have been extensively engineered for high-quality, production-grade responses, including precise matching, clear recommendations, and mandatory Markdown hyperlink formatting.
+The authentication check has been removed to allow unauthenticated access.**
 *   **CORS Handling:** Includes `corsHeaders` and handles `OPTIONS` preflight requests.
-*   **Supabase Client Initialization & User Authentication:** Verifies the user.
+*   **Supabase Client Initialization & User Authentication:** Creates a Supabase client within the function, gracefully handling a potentially missing user `Authorization` header.
+The explicit user authentication check has been removed.
 *   **Input:** Receives `userQuery` and `blogPostsData` (a simplified list of blog posts) from the frontend.
 *   **API Key Retrieval & Rotation:** Retrieves a list of `LONGCAT_AI_API_KEY`s and iterates through them for API calls.
 *   **`systemPrompt`:** Explicitly instructs the AI to identify relevant blog posts and provide their titles with **Markdown links in the format `[Title of Blog Post](/blog/slug-of-blog-post)`**. **It also now instructs the AI to suggest 1 to 3 new, related analysis topics or video ideas based on the user's query and the existing library content.**